The (B)ins and outs of recycling

 How well do you understand recycling?
 Do you know what material goes in which bin and why?

-Victorians are passionate about recycling and willing to make changes, however our recent community polling found 25% of respondents were unsure of which bin things should go in.
+Victorians are passionate about recycling and willing to make changes, but the results of our community polling released last year found that 25% of respondents were unsure of which bin things should go in.

-The six materials we’re referring to are: plastics, paper and cardboard, glass, organic materials, tyres and electronic waste, which present some challenges but big opportunities.
+Our advice focused on six priority materials: plastics, paper and cardboard, glass, organic materials, tyres and electronic waste.

 We’ve found that while lifting recycling rates for these materials present some challenges, there are also big opportunities.